midacts/clamav/README.markdown

 infected files.
 It then will email the supplied email addresses of any found infected files.
 I made this file template so that i could auto generate the 'fqdn' for the SUBJECT variable.
 I also used my 'clamscan_log' variable for the LOG variable.
 The EMAIL variable is set by the clamav::params::email variable.
 Lastly, I changed 'clamscan' to scan '-r /'.

+# NOTE #
+Open Source Puppet users need only to alter the 'Database files' found in the 'clamav:params' file.